Jesse Plemons

 Jesse Plemons in childhood

-Jesse's father, Jim Bob, was a cowboy, as were all his ancestors.
-Therefore, from an early age, Jesse learned horseback riding and lasso throwing, and among all types of television shows, he was most drawn to Westerns.
+Jesse's father, Jim Bob, was a cowboy, just like all his ancestors.
+So from an early age, Jesse learned to ride horses and throw lassos, and when it came to TV shows, he was most drawn to Westerns.

 I started watching 'Lonesome Dove' – a television series about cowboys – even before I could talk.
-Although I didn’t understand much, as a child, I found it very interesting.
+I didn't understand much of it, but as a kid, I found it fascinating.

 Plemons began acting in early childhood.
-For instance, at three and a half, he appeared in a Coca-Cola commercial.
+At just three and a half, he appeared in a Coca-Cola commercial.
 By the age of eight, he was already performing as an extra in feature films.
-His family supported Jesse, with his parents willingly taking him to auditions in Los Angeles.
+His family was incredibly supportive, with his parents happily driving him to auditions in Los Angeles.

 Young Jesse Plemons on the set of the TV series 'Streets of Laredo'